Linyan Meng

 PhD

-Dr. Linyan Meng serves as the Division Director of Next-Generation Sequencing, Molecular Diagnostics, and CGI at Baylor Genetics.
+Dr. Linyan Meng serves as the AVP of Clinical Reporting at Baylor Genetics.
 In her current role, her primary specialties are universal carrier screening, whole-exome sequencing, and targeted genotyping analysis.
 In addition to her role at BG, Dr. Meng is the Assistant Professor in the Department of Molecular and Human Genetics at Baylor College of Medicine (BCM).

 Dr. Meng earned her PhD in Molecular and Human Genetics from BCM in Houston, TX.
 Following her PhD, Dr. Meng completed her two-year ABMGG fellowship in Clinical Molecular Genetics at BCM.